Cross-Probing Electronic Components in PCB BOM Software

 With the ability to cross-probe from the schematic or layout into the and back again, a whole new world of functionality has been opened up to the PCB design team.
 Designers are able to find a specific part by looking at a sorted first without having to search through the schematic or the layout first.
 This is extremely helpful in looking for where specific are being used in a design, especially when those need to be updated or changed.

-Design reviews also benefit greatly from cross-probing into the .
+Design reviews also benefit greatly from cross-probing.
 When one schematic part is questioned, design teams can immediately cross-probe over to the to find out how many of those are being used in the design.
-This will give the team immediate access to the reference designators of those , and ability to select and display them as well.
+This will give the team immediate access to the reference designators of those, and the ability to select and display them as well.

 Cross-probing is a great way to keep your wires straight and to know what you are connected to.
 Additionally, the ability to cross-probe into the now provides you with yet another powerful tool that will help you with your PCB design.

-PCB design software, like Altium , has the cross-probing functionality between the schematic, layout and the that we have been talking about here.
-Active connects the bill of materials with the rest of your design through the unified design platform giving you the control over your design that you need.
-Find out more information on how Altium ’s Active can help your next PCB design by talking to an expert at Altium.
+PCB design software, like Altium, has the cross-probing functionality between the schematic, layout and the that we have been talking about here.
+Active connects the bill of materials with the rest of your design through the unified design platform giving you control over your design that you need.
+Find out more information on how Altium’s Active can help your next PCB design by talking to an expert at Altium.